darongit/OpenCV-demo/readme.md

 **c** - switch lines around and inside between black and dybnamicly, random changed \
 **f** - change right images to mirror reflections \

+_And here screenshot how it's look like with puppy model_
 ![puppy model](./opencv-savingimages1.png)